nikolqy/test/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a feature for the server
+about: Suggest a feature for the server.
+This section is only for serious additions.
 title: ''
 labels: 'feature request'
 assignees: ''